swe-robertkibet/loyalty-webhook-processor/README.md

 #### `src/utils/config.ts`

 Manages environment variable configuration with type-safe validation using Zod.
 It defines a schema for all required configuration: database URL, Redis URL, server port/environment, webhook secret, loyalty points rate, queue settings, and log level.
-The validation happens at startup—if any required variable is missing or invalid, the application exits with a clear error message before processing any requests.
+The validation happens at startup.
+If any required variable is missing or invalid, the application exits with a clear error message before processing any requests.
 This fail-fast approach prevents runtime errors from misconfiguration.
 Default values are provided for optional settings like port (3000) and points rate (1).

 #### `src/utils/logger.ts`